Hong Kong Disneyland's new castle is an architectural vision of diversity

 "The original castle is a foundation of Disney, so we wanted to build upon that," said Hilcia Pena, a senior architect at Walt Disney Imagineering (WDI) in a video interview.

-The result is a palimpsest of sorts, where versions of many castles -- the California original, Hong Kong's 2005 replica and the brand new Castle of Magical Dreams -- come together as one.
+The result is a palimpsest of sorts, where versions of many castles -- the California original, Hong Kong's 2005 replica and the brand-new Castle of Magical Dreams -- come together as one.
 After the multi-year, 10.9 billion Hong Kong dollar ($1.4 million) expansion, which also saw the park welcome multiple new attractions, the re-imagined castle is over twice the height of the old one.

 According to Pena, this means that the castle is no longer dwarfed by the mountainous landscape of Lantau, the island where Hong Kong Disneyland is located.
 Imagineers even used helium-filled balloons to help them visualize the height of the prospective structure in relationship to its backdrop.
 They then used 3D technology to model how the old castle and new castle would connect.

 One of the biggest challenges was finding a way to build on top of the existing castle while keeping the park open to visitors.
 The team landed on modular construction, which sees individual parts of a building, or "modules," constructed in a factory before being transported to the site.
-In this instance, the castle was built from 15 large parts, each pre-fabricated, painted and assembled off site.
+In this instance, the castle was built from 15 large parts, each prefabricated, painted and assembled off site.
 Individual towers and other components were then shipped in and craned into place over a period of three months.

 Together, the towers form a mosaic of cultures through color, symbols and patterns, with each offering different elements of their respective characters' worlds.
 Jasmine's fuchsia tower is embellished with an Arabic fabric pattern and crowned with a turquoise dome.
 Mulan's tower is embossed with a cherry blossom motif.
 And Merida's tower is replete with Celtic patterns, a reference to the four clans in the 2012 movie "Brave."